drdanial/DJN_CEX1/README.md

 # Git In-Class Exercise

-TThis is the first computer exercise.
+This is the first computer exercise.

 ## The Basic Idea